tobiaslabs/hunchjs.com/docs/searching.md

 #### Programmatic

+There are three properties for facet matching:

-There are two properties, one for inclusive (the content must include it), the other for excluding (the content must *not* include it).
+one for inclusive (the content must include it), the other for excluding (the content must *not* include it).

-- Name: `facetMustMatch` and `facetMustNotMatch`
+- Names:
+  - `facetMustMatch` - The item must contain *all* specified facet key-values.
+  - `facetMustMatchAny` - The item must contain *any* of the specified facet key-values.
+  - `facetMustNotMatch` - The item must contain *none* of the specified facet key-values.
 - Type: `Object<String,Array<String>>` - The key is the metadata key to filter by, the value is a list of metadata values.

 Example: